Self-Advocacy and Self-Determination Skill Trainings for people who have DDD Services

 The TIML program is a free, no DDD service dollars used, grant funded program by the Arizona Department of Economic Security/Division of Developmental Disabilities (DES/DDD).

 Learn the skills to have a say in your own life, your supports and services.

 Get to know and feel good about yourself.
-Find out the different types of relationships, boundaries in relationships, and ways to be a good friend.
+Learn about positive self-talk, and good relationships.

 How Do I Get Started?